mitcsutt/markr/README.md

 ### CI/CD

 Using Husky git hooks for linting and tests on push.
 In a team setting I'd protect `main` and require PRs, but couldn't justify the overhead solo.
 Felt weird pushing straight to main, but here we are.

+### Error logging

+The `PayloadTooLargeError` reminded me this app has no error tracking.
+If someone hits the 1MB limit, we'd never know unless they complained.
+In production I'd use Bugsnag or Datadog — something external that captures errors with stack traces, request context, and aggregation.

+Considered a DB logging table, but that couples error tracking to the app database.
+If the DB goes down, you can't log that the DB went down.
+External services also give you alerting, dashboards, and historical trends out of the box.
+For a test project, console logs are fine.

 ### Ports